Skip to content

 #Can I watch Disney+ on Roku in 4K?

-Yes, but you need three things: a Roku device that supports 4K output (Streaming Stick 4K, Express 4K+, or Roku Ultra), a 4K television, and a Disney+ Premium plan.
-The Basic plan is capped at 1080p regardless of your hardware.
-Check your Roku’s display settings under Settings > Display type to confirm 4K output is enabled.
+Yes, but only with a 4K-capable Roku (Streaming Stick 4K, Express 4K+, Roku Ultra), a 4K TV, and a Premium plan.
+Basic caps at 1080p.
+Verify 4K output is on under Settings > Display type.

 #Can you share a Disney+ account on Roku?